horjenger/TFA-FO4-Base/README.md

 # TFA FO4 Base
  It's do nothing, but you need it.

-Included required textures and modles for FO4 SWEPS.
+Included required files (models, textures, lua) for FO4 SWEPS.

 # To do
  * Custom UI menu